 02 of 11

 The flowers are yellow and cup-shaped with sharply lobed leaves off of a thin stem.
-The grass around them was well grazed.
+The grass around them will be well grazed.
 Horses will avoid eating buttercups if there is more desirable feed available.
 After a hard frost or dried in hay, buttercups are no longer toxic.

 Buttercups may cause: